 Work schedule flexibility is essential:

 The survey revealed that approximately 34% of employees place a high value on a workplace culture that recognizes employees’ right to vacation.
 Employees in other nations have more vacation time than Americans do.
 According to the Bureau of Labor Statistics, a worker with five years of experience at a company receives 15 days of paid vacation, while a worker with twenty years of experience receives 20 days.
 In nations like Austria, states require more time off for laborers.
-In Austria, for instance, there are 13 paid public holidays and 25 days of paid annual vacation.

-Interest in part-time and remote work:
+Interest in part-time and remote work – Mental Health:

-Most employed Americans now believe that their mental health is taken more seriously, which is encouraging news.
 They are also enthusiastic about the four-day workweek, which allows them to relax and rejuvenate during the rest of the week while working harder during the week.